U-Kentucky-Art/circuits-and-bits/007_write_out_image/README.md

-Navigate to working example at https://glitch.com/edit/#!/outrageous-iron
+Navigate to a working example at https://glitch.com/edit/#!/outrageous-iron